 Thermostatic radiator valves (TRVs) let you control the temperature of each room individually.
-For example, a bedroom can be comfortable at 16°C, whereas a living room needs to be warmer.
+For example, a bedroom can be comfortable at 16°C (as you’ll be under the covers), whereas a living room might need to be warmer.
 You can buy smart radiator valves too, that let you control the temperature and heating pattern for each room, which can really save you money.

 Don’t heat your home when you’re not there